 For those planning a Nikah ceremony, you likely already know that hosting this celebratory event is one that is highly regarded within the Islamic religion.
 With more than 1.9 billion Muslims around the world, what makes this tradition so special is that the fundamentals of the Nikah are always the same, even though the traditions followed at a wedding can differ greatly depending on families, sects, and cultures.

-Nowadays, it’s also common to have the nikkah ceremony either at a venue or at the bride’s house, and depending on the family, the event can become quite glamorous as people tend to mix Islamic and Western traditions.
+For instance, though the Nikah ceremony traditionally takes place in a mosque, with the leader or imam of the mosque officiating the ceremony, today, it is common to have the Nikah either at a venue or at the bride’s house.
+Additionally, while the Nikah is supposed to be as simple as possible, so as not to place a financial burden on the couple, the event can become quite glamorous as people tend to mix Islamic and Western traditions.

 Meet the Expert

 Imam Steve Mustafa Elturk is the president of the Islamic Organization of North America (IONA) in Warren, Michigan.
 He has officiated hundreds of Nikahs for Muslim couples, is very active in the Muslim community, and is seen as a leader and advisor.

 The Nikah is a religious ceremony for a Muslim couple to be legally wed under Islamic law, and is when the couple officially says “I accept.”
 It’s a Prophetic tradition and the only permissible way that a man and woman can be married.
 What's more, it’s not permitted for a couple to be intimate without a Nikah, so the ceremony legitimizes the relationship in front of God.
 “Marriage in Islam is a blessing and it is considered a very important part of faith," says Imam Elturk.